AutoOpenUnitVc Module

 Modifiers: inline |

 Checks if two 2D unit-vectors are parallel.
 Takes the line orientation into account too.
 The default angle tolerance is 0.25 degrees.
-This tolerance can be customized by an optional minium cosine value.
+This tolerance can be customized by an optional minimum cosine value.
 See Euclid.Cosine module.

 Extended Type: